ElevatoDigital/Teamwork-Desk/README.md

-A PHP Wrapper for Teamwork Desk's API (That Is Completely Undocumented)
+A PHP Wrapper for [Teamwork Desk](https://www.teamwork.com/desk)'s API (That Is Completely Undocumented)
 =======================================================================

 I wrote this completely out of necessity.
 As of writing this there are no other PHP wrappers for this API, Zapier doesn't support it, and no one that I can find is talking about it.
 All of these are probably because there is 0 documentation.
-We wanted to switch to Teamwork Desk from Zendesk because of the great integrations with Teamwork PM, and some of the useful features Teamwork Desk offers are not available in Zendesk.
+We wanted to switch to Teamwork Desk from Zendesk because of the great integrations with [Teamwork Projects](https://www.teamwork.com/projects), and some of the useful features Teamwork Desk offers are not available in Zendesk.

-As for the API, I found some API-looking calls when I watch the network usage in Teamwork Desk, and I assumed the authentication would be the same as Teamwork PM.
+As for the API, I found some API-looking calls when I watch the network usage in Teamwork Desk, and I assumed the authentication would be the same as Teamwork Projects.
 After some testing, I found that the API exists, and is complete as far as I can tell; there's just no documentation.
 Since we're mostly "wingin' it" at this point, feel free to suggest changes and additions.